shengtu0328/myHugoWebsite/github_blog/content/posts/english_writing_daily_004.md

 the learning curve for most subject like a curve.  as you learn to a certaion point, understanding become harder.

-as you get older ,you ability to understand may decline.  however  the learing curve  for language is straighforward.
+as you get older ,you ability to understand may decline.  however  the learing curve  for language is **straighforward(直截了当的;简)**.

 as long as you put into time. you ll definitely make  **corresponding** improvements.  sometimes  ,l see learning english as a  game like leveling up by defeating monsters. even though  the process can be boring,  i know that  as long as i invest  enough time  and click the mouse enough times,  i definitely